101-A Mounts Bay Rd.

 The floodplain is the level land directly adjacent to rivers and streams; as the interface between land and water bodies it performs many important functions.
 Floodplain areas help reduce the impacts of flooding by slowing and temporarily storing floodwaters during large storm events.
 In addition, the majority of floodplains in the County are comprised of an intact mix of wetland and non-wetland habitats that are home to plants and other living organisms that serve as filters, capturing sediment and harmful chemicals found in runoff.
 This process improves the water quality before flowing to our streams and rivers.
 These corridors are also heavily used by migratory wildlife and are valued areas for recreation.
 Areas closest to water bodies also became preferred locations for our original settlers making preservation even more important.
 The rich and diverse habitats found in our floodplain perform vital functions and help define our community in a way that far outweighs their relative size.

 In addition to flooding associated with the larger water bodies and floodplains in the County, there are also localized areas that flood during storm events caused by inadequate drainage conveyance systems.
-In 2007, JCC established the Stormwater Division in part to help identify and address flooding problems arising from these inadequate systems.
-The Division conducts studies to evaluate the problem areas and takes corrective actions to reduce these localized flooding problems.

 - View the Preliminary 2014 FEMA Flood Map